spencersween/spencersween.github.io/_aiprojects/semi-parametric-bradley-terry.md

 - Neural networks for conditional preference and cost functions
 - Structural information from the Bradley Terry design
-- Cross fitting over judges to debias regularized neural nets
+- Judge-aware cross-fit estimation of neural nets
 - Influence function representations for four target functionals
 - Uniform confidence bands for all models
 - Heterogeneity analysis in covariates and prompt space